Table of Contents

 Both Miranda and Melody give me odd looks when I smile while saying, “Yes it would, because I made no promises to you.
 Anyway, I’m not here, so how can I sign your book?”

-She gives me her card, and says, “Will you at least drop by and sign my copy when you’re here, or before you leave.”
+She gives me her card as she says, “Will you at least drop by and sign my copy when you’re here, or before you leave.”

 I laugh while I reply, “If I can before I leave, I will.”